The Young Offenders (TV series): Main

-Máiréad is the mother of Conor MacSweeney (Alex Murphy), and the widow of Conor's father.
-Máiréad gave birth to Conor at the age of 16, which Conor says is "old for their neighbourhood".
+Máiréad is the mother of Conor MacSweeney, and the widow of Conor's father.
+She gave birth to Conor at the age of 16, which Conor says is "old for their neighbourhood".
 She works at the English Market as a fishmonger.
 She is fiercely assertive and very protective of her son, often being called on to get him out of trouble.